LaPerm: Breed profile

 The LaPerm is a rex breed which originated in the United States and is now present in many other countries worldwide.
 The breed is genetically unique and not related to any other rex cat varieties, having a dominant gene causing their curly coats.
 They have an elegant and athletic build and are affectionate, active, and outgoing in character.
 They are reputed to be hypoallergenic cats, provoking a significantly lower level of an allergic response in humans than normal cats.
+They are also often described as low-shedding.
 Their most significant feature is their coat, which is made up of soft waves, curls, and ringlets, resembling a shaggy perm.

 History

-The LaPerm emerged around the early 1980s as a spontaneous mutation of cats bred for pest control.
-The breed founders were Linda and Richard Koehl from The Dalles, Oregon, whose cat Speedy gave birth to a curly-coated kitten, named Curly, from whom all LaPerms descend.
-The Koehls allowed a free-breeding colony of curly-coated cats to develop over a period of ten years before making contact with members of the cat fancy and initiating a formal breeding program.

-The breed was named after their curly coat which bears resemblance to a shaggy perm.
-The name follows the Chinookan tradition of adopting French words while incorporating the definite article to create a new word; for example, in Chinook Wawa, 'pipe' is lapeep and 'apple' is lapom, (la pipe and la pomme, respectively, in French).
+The LaPerm originated in the early 1980s from a spontaneous mutation among farm cats.
+The breed founders were Linda and Richard Koehl of The Dalles, Oregon.
+Their cat Speedy gave birth to a curly-coated kitten named Curly, the foundation cat to which all LaPerms trace their lineage.
+Over the following decade, a largely free-breeding colony of curly-coated cats developed on the property before the Koehls contacted members of the cat fancy and began a formal breeding program.
+The breed was named after its curly coat, which resembles a shaggy perm.
+The name follows the Chinookan tradition of adopting French words while incorporating the definite article to create a new word; for example, in Chinook Wawa 'pipe' is lapeep and 'apple' is lapom (la pipe and la pomme, respectively, in French).